Jkierem/JuanForm/README.md

 ## Custom Styled Components

 All components have an "as" prop to pass a styled-component to replace the default component.
-The passed component should match the default component's tag.
+The passed component should match the default component's tag though this is not enforced in any way.
 As an utility, the Styled module can be used to add custom styles without having to explicitly know which tag belongs to each component.
 The use of the "as" prop will completely erase the default styles (which as of this version are basically none) so if this behavior is not desired, the Styled module includes the default styles for each comnponent as to be able to take full advantage of styled-components extension capabilities.
 Form only checks for immediate children.
 Meaning that if you need to wrap the component inside a different component to give a particular style, you should use the Field component.
 The Field component is just a wrapper for this particular case.

 ```javascript